-Each module (except for Module 1) includes a quiz, for a total of 14 quizzes during the term.
-Quizzes are due at 11:59 pm on Tuesdays.
-Each quiz includes a set of 10 multiple choice, fill-in-the blank, and/or true/false questions.
+Each module (except for Module 1) includes a quiz for a total of 14 quizzes during the term.
+Quizzes are due at 11:59 pm on Fridays.
+Each quiz consists of 10 multiple-choice, fill-in-the-blank, and/or true/false questions.
 These are primarily based on the assigned textbook chapter, with one or two questions on supplementary readings.
 Quizzes have a 15-minute time limit.
-Additional instructions and information can be found on Canyas.
+Additional instructions and information can be found on Canvas.